SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/zscaler_zia.md

 This section will guide you to forward Zscaler ZIA events to Sekoia.io.

 Please note that 2 methods can be used to forward your logs.

-Method1: Forwarding of your logs to your log concentrator and then to Sekoia.io
+**Method 1**: Forwarding of your logs to a log concentrator and then to Sekoia.io, using Zscaler NSS local VMs.

-Method2: Forwarding of your logs directly to Sekoia.io
+**Method 2**: Forwarding of your logs directly to Sekoia.io using the Zscaler Cloud NSS.

 ### Create the intake